vorayash/MyNoteApp-JS/README.md

-#MyNoteApp-JS
+MyNoteApp-JS

 https://vorayash.github.io/MyNoteApp-JS/

-localhost is used for saving user data.
+localstorage is used for saving user data.